typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 }
 ```

-We're not quite done; we're missing a way to *make* `MNil`s and
+We’re not quite done; we’re missing a way to *make* `MNil`s and
 `MCons`es, which `PNil` and `PCons` have already provided for
 themselves, by virtue of being `case class`es.
-But it's already
+But it’s already
 pretty clear that a type parameter is a more straightforward way to
 define this data type.